Academic year 2020/21

 Additional information

-To further support apprentices who have been made redundant, or who are at risk of redundancy, we have introduced the Redundancy Support Service for Apprentices (ReSSA).
+To further support apprentices who have been made redundant, or who are at risk of redundancy, we have introduced the Redundancy Support Service for Apprentices (ReSSA) (opens in a new tab).

 Apprenticeship adverts and vacancies (UPDATED 22 DECEMBER 2021)